 New Jersey Historical Society headquarters, east of Military Park.

-N[New Jersey Historical Society]ew Jersey has its own historical sites, of course, especially of Revolutionary War vintage.
+New Jersey has its own historical sites, of course, especially of Revolutionary War vintage.
 So much of the action of the early War of Independence occurred in New Jersey that the state has been called "The cockpit of the Revolution".
 Washington overwintered twice at Morristown, only 20 miles from Newark.
 Benedict Arnold, the notorious traitor of West Point, was court-martialed there.
-The mansion that served as Washington's headquarters, and some of the barracks and other constructions of the army camp, are still on view in the Morristown National Historical Park
+The mansion that served as Washington's headquarters, and some of the barracks and other constructions of the army camp, are still on view in the Morristown National Historical Park.

 Even closer is picturesque Princeton, site of a Revolutionary War battle shortly after the Battle of Trenton and home to the Ivy League's Princeton University as well as to Princeton Theological Seminary, Westminster Choir College and the Institute for Advanced Study.
 Even closer to Newark is New Brunswick, where the main campus of Rutgers, The State University of New Jersey, anchors the northern end of a "research corridor" down U.S. Route 1 to Princeton.
 In this area lie a goodly number of the world's premier high-tech companies, including a heavy concentration of the world's largest pharmaceutical companies.